Living Area Organizing

-That means you've got to get creative and figure out how to incorporate storage furniture and areas into the room.
+That means you've got to get creative with your living room organization and figure out how to incorporate storage areas into the room.

-Here are some ways to create more storage, from least to most expensive:
+Here are some ways to create more storage in living rooms, from least to most expensive:

 - Incorporate attractive baskets into your decor.

-- Choose living room storage furniture such as ottomans, benches, etc.
+- Choose furniture with hidden storage, such as ottomans, benches, etc.

-- Choose furniture with built-in storage such as armoires, hutches, bookshelves, and storage benches as well as coffee tables or end tables with baskets, shelves, or drawers.
+- Choose furniture with built-in storage such as armoires, hutches, and bookshelves, as well as coffee tables or end tables with baskets, shelves, or drawers.

-Now that you've arranged some storage, it's time to take living area organizing to the next level.
 Look at your room in terms of the activities you'll be doing there, write down what items you need for those activities, and then start planning where you'll put them.
-A few ideas:

 - Toys and games: Many wooden toy chests are attractive enough to grace your living room.
 (Make sure, however, that any chest you use for toys has supports that will hold the hinged lid open in any position.
-Many children have been injured by lids crashing down on their arms, heads, and hands.)
+Many children have been injured by tops crashing down on their arms, heads, and hands.)
 Benches with storage underneath are another option, and they can neatly camouflage an entire battalion of G.I.
 Joes.
-Otherwise, group toys by type (LEGO's, coloring, drawing) in baskets or plastic containers.
+Otherwise, group toys by type (LEGOs, Barbies, coloring, drawing) in plastic containers and stack them neatly on shelves or in cabinets.
 Allow little ones to pull out only one container at a time.

 - Napping: The only accessories you need here can be stored in plain sight - afghans and pillows.